-This East Preston Conversion Stage 5 Regulatory Investment Test for Distribution (RIT-D) DPAR:
+This East Preston Conversion Stage 6 Regulatory Investment Test for Distribution (RIT-D) DPAR:

-- Utilises Jemena Electricity Network's (JEN's) 2017 load demand forecasts; - · Reports on a range of options for managing risk in the network; and - Reflects on the potential for a combination of network and non-network credible options as assessed within the non-network options screening report [East Preston (EP) Conversion Stage 5 non-network options screening report].
+- Utilises Jemena Electricity Network's (JEN's) 2020 load demand forecasts; - · Reports on a range of options for managing risk in the network; and - Reflects on the potential for a combination of network and non-network credible options as assessed within the RIT-D Stage 1: non-network options screening report published on Jemena's website.

-Identified need
+Identified Need

-The Preston distribution network has operated since the 1920s with a primary voltage level of 6.6kV from two 66kV/6.6kV zone substations, Preston (P), and East Preston (EP), noting that EP consists of two switch-houses, EP 'A' and EP 'B'.
-The surrounding zone substations at Coburg North (CN), Coburg South (CS) and North Heidelberg (NH) all operate at 22kV.
+The Preston distribution network has operated since the 1920s with a primary voltage level of 6.6 kV from two 66 kV / 6.6 kV zone substations, Preston (P), and East Preston (EP), with EP consisting of two switch-houses, EP 'A' and EP 'B'.
+The surrounding zone substations at Coburg North (CN), Coburg South (CS) and North Heidelberg (NH) all operate at 22 kV.
 The assets at both P and EP zone substations were mostly installed in the 1960s, although some elements are significantly older.
-At both zone substations there were health and safety concerns for staff and the public due to the aging and poor condition of the plant being run at increasing demand levels.
+At both zone substations there were health and safety concerns for staff and the public due to the aging and poor condition of the plant with a high probability of failure and risk of step and touch potentials.

-In addition, the difference in voltage levels made it challenging and limited the ability to react quickly to unplanned feeder outages during times of peak demand to transfer load from adjacent zone substations.
-Additionally, distribution at 6.6kV has significantly lower energy transfer capacity than distribution at 22kV and hence more feeders are required.
-This results in overhead network congestion in the road reserves.
-Due to the lack of space in the road reserve there was minimal opportunity to increase the number of feeders in response to the forecast demand increases in the area - any new 6.6kV feeders would have had to be undergrounded.
-This restricted the supply options, and increased cost of connection for new development proposals.
-There was also concern around the resilience of the network in the event of pole damage as several poles support up to three high voltage feeder circuits.
+The lower voltage levels in the Preston area limits the ability to provide adequate emergency feeder load transfer during outage conditions, particularly at times of peak demand, resulting in heightened risk to supply reliability for customers in the area.
+Additionally, as distribution at 6.6 kV has significantly lower transfer capacity than distribution at 22 kV, more feeders are required which results in overhead network congestion in the road reserves.
+Due to the lack of space in the road reserves, there are minimal opportunities to increase the number of feeders in response to the forecast demand increases in the area.
+As a result, any new 6.6 kV feeders would need to be undergrounded, which restricts supply options and increases the costs of connection for new customer developments.